POLICY FAQ — WHERE I STAND

 - Should public education receive stronger federal support?

 Yes.
-Strong schools strengthen communities like Dalton, Rome, LaFayette, and Ringgold.
+Strong schools strengthen our communities like Dalton, Rome, Lafayette, and Ringgold.

 - Should teacher pay increase?